-Х 110 General Purpose Status Byte
+X 110 General Purpose Status Byte

-- XX 111 Kiosk Cutter Mode: This command enables the non-volatile full and/or partial cut operation.
+COMMAND Kiosk Cutter Mode: This command enables the non-volatile full and/or partial cut operation.
 The ^D112 command is also used with the ^D111 command to adjust the advance distance to the cutter blades and then retract to the home position (dot row one).

-- Disable Kiosk Cutter Mode.
-0

-- 1 Enable Kiosk Cutter Mode.

-- 2 Enable partial Kiosk Cutter Mode.

-- Enable full Kiosk Cutter Mode with LTS 4

-- XX 112 Kiosk Cutter Advance Distance Command: The valid range is from 0 to 1000 with the recommended distance of 150.

-- 113 XX Verbose Mode:

-- Disable Verbose Mode.
-0

-- 1 Enable Verbose Mode.

-- 114 RSS-14 Data Entry Command: The Reduced Space Symbology (RSS-14) barcode is fully supported by the 324M and 424M printers.
-There are 6 different types of RSS-14 that are supported by the printer:

-- Х 115 Set Cutter Type: Selects the type of cutter installed on the printer.

-- No cutter 0
+Disable Kiosk Cutter Mode.
+0 1 Enable Kiosk Cutter Mode.
+2 Enable partial Kiosk Cutter Mode.
+4 Enable full Kiosk Cutter Mode with LTS X 112 Kiosk Cutter Advance Distance Command: The valid range is from 0 to 1000 with the recommended distance of 150.
+X 113 Verbose Mode: 0 Disable Verbose Mode.
+Enable Verbose Mode.
+114 RSS-14 Data Entry Command: The Reduced Space Symbology (RSS-14) barcode is fully supported by the 324M and 424M printers.
+There are 6 different types of RSS-14 that are supported by the printer: X 115 Set Cutter Type: Selects the type of cutter installed on the printer.
+0 No cutter Guillotine 1 2 Rotary X 116 Synchronous Print Mode 0 Exit all sync. modes 1 Enter single sync mode Enter continuous sync mode 2 Enter rapid fire continuous sync mode 3 4 Enter rapid fire external print mode X Cutter Hold-off: X represents the number of cuts to skip on the first X labels 117 following a TOF.
+X 118 Home Cutter: This command will return the cutter gear to the home or open position when issued.

-- 1 Guillotine

-- 2 Rotary

-- Х 116 Synchronous Print Mode

-- Exit all sync. modes.
-0

-- Enter single sync. mode.
-1

-- 2 Enter continuous sync. mode.

-- Х Cutter Hold-off: X represents the number of cuts to skip on the first X labels 117 following a TOF.

-- Х 118 Home Cutter: This command will return the cutter gear to the home or open position when issued.
 Only available of the X28 Series of printer's.

-- XX 119 Display Memory Allocation: This command shows how all of the RAM and flash memory is being used.
+X 119 Display Memory Allocation: This command shows how all of the RAM and flash memory is being used.
+X 120 AutoLoad Delay Selection: The AutoLoad Delay is the amount of time, in Milliseconds, that the printer waits after detecting that media has been put into the printer before it starts feeding it in.
+121 Top of Form Command: This command causes the printer to perform a printer.